 This information describes what you can expect during your same day lymphatic mapping, localization, and surgery at Memorial Sloan Kettering’s (MSK’s) Josie Robertson Surgery Center (JRSC).
 Read this before your surgery and refer to it on the day of your surgery so that you know what to do and what to expect.
 Remember to also review the educational resources your nurse gave you.

 The JRSC is a state of the art ambulatory surgery center.
 Your care there will be based on your surgery and designed specifically for you.
 We will talk with you and your caregiver so that you’ll both know what to expect at every step.
 You and your caregiver will play an active role during your time at the JRSC and at home.

-Before your surgery, you will have your lymphatic mapping and localization done in Memorial Hospital.
-One caregiver can come with you to Memorial Hospital for the procedures and the rest of your visitors can park and wait for you at JRSC.
-After your procedures, there will be a car service waiting to take you and your caregiver to the JRSC for your surgery.
-For more information, read “The Day of Your Surgery” section below.
+Before your surgery, you will have lymphatic mapping and localization done.
+You will have your lymphatic mapping done in the Nuclear Medicine Department of Memorial Hospital and your localization done at the Evelyn H. Lauder Breast and Imaging Center (BAIC).
+One caregiver can come with you to your procedures and the rest of your visitors can park and wait for you at JRSC.

 Before Your Surgery

 - While you’re at the JRSC, you will have a tablet available for your use.
 There are things you may need to do before your surgery to use some functions of the tablet and other services available at the JRSC.

 You will receive a series of surveys in your patient portal (MyMSK) or email account before and after your surgery.
 These surveys will ask about your health and your experience at the JRSC.

 - You will be able to video conference with anyone from your room.
 If you would like to video conference, set up a Skype™ account if you don’t already have one.

 - You will be able to listen to music in your room.
 If you would like to listen to music, set up a Pandora® account if you don’t already have one.